Optimal Budget Aggregation with Star-Shaped Preference Domains: Preliminaries

 Each agent $i$ has a utility function $u_i$ over distributions; we denote by $\mathcal{U}$ the set of all possible utility functions and leave this set unspecified for now.

-The \emph{ideal distribution} or \emph{peak} of agent $i$ is denoted by $\p_i := \argmax_{\q \in \Delta^m}u_i(\q)$, which is assumed to be unique.
+The \emph{ideal distribution} or \emph{peak} of agent $i$ is denoted by $\p_i \coloneqq \argmax_{\q \in \Delta^m}u_i(\q)$, which is assumed to be unique.
 We further assume that ``walking'' towards an agent's peak strictly increases her utility.
 Formally, if agent $i$ has peak $\p_i$ and utility function $u_i$, then, for any distribution $\q \neq \p_i$, the agent prefers to $\q$ any distribution on the line between $\q$ and $\p_i$.
 That is, for all $\lambda \in (0,1)$,

-This constitutes a generalization of single-peakedness \citep{Blac48a} and is referred to as \emph{star-shaped} or star-convex preferences \citep[e.g.,][]{BoJo83a}. \footnote{ \citet{braga2020arrow} use a weaker definition to star-shaped preferences: for every distribution $\q$, the set of distributions that are weakly-preferred to $\q$ is a star domain.
-This definition is implied by the definition we use, as for any distribution $\q$, if $\q'$ is preferred to $\q$, then all distributions on the line from $\p$ to $\q'$ are also preferred to $\q$, so the set of distributions weakly-preferred to $\q$ is a star domain with respect to $\p$. }
+This constitutes a generalization of single-peakedness \citep{Blac48a} and is referred to as \emph{star-shaped} or star-convex preferences \citep[e.g.,][]{BoJo83a}. \footnote{ \citet{BOS20a} use a weaker definition to star-shaped preferences: for every distribution $\q$, the set of distributions that are weakly-preferred to $\q$ is a star domain.
+This definition is implied by the definition we use, as for any distribution $\q$, if $\q'$ is preferred to $\q$, then by transitivity, all distributions on the line from $\p_i$ to $\q'$ are also preferred to $\q$, so the set of distributions weakly-preferred to~$\q$ is a star domain with respect to $\p_i$.
+Their definition is weaker as it allows the domain to be a star with respect to another point. }

 The utility functions considered in this paper belong to a subclass of star-shaped preferences that we refer to as \emph{peak-linear}.
 A utility function is peak-linear if for any distribution $\q$ and $\lambda \in [0,1]$,